hbisneto/FileSystemPro/README.md

 5. `get_files(path)`: This function takes a path as input (which can include wildcards), expands any user home directory symbols (`~`), and returns a list of dictionaries containing the attributes of each file or directory that matches the path.

-6. `get_object(pathname)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
+6. `get_object(path)`: This function takes a file or directory path as input and returns a dictionary containing various attributes of the file or directory.
 These attributes include the time of last modification, creation time, last access time, name, size, absolute path, parent directory, whether it's a directory or file or link, whether it exists, and its extension (if it's a file).

 10. `join(path1='', path2='', path3='', path4='', paths=[]):`
 This function is designed to concatenate directory paths.
 It takes four optional string parameters `path1`, `path2`, `path3`, `path4` and an optional list of paths `paths`.
 The function returns a single string that represents the concatenated path.